pendulum-project/ntpd-rs/docs/guide/server-setup.md

 # Setting up an NTP server

 By default, ntpd-rs only acts as an ntp client, and doesn't serve time on any network interface.
-To enable nptd-rs as a server, the following can be added to the configuration:
+To enable ntpd-rs as a server, the following can be added to the configuration:
 ```toml
 [[server]]